hestabroo/website/_posts/2025-10-01-texasholdem.md

 ## Intro
-A quick palette cleanser after the hellscape of Gerrymandering!
+A quick palette cleanser after the hellscape of Gerrymandering!.
 After losing all my cents at a boys night of penny poker, I found myself wishing I had a statistical reference sheet to know how "good" my hand actually was at each stage of the game.
 It felt like it made statistical sense to fold *every* hand at the pre-flop stage unless you got pocket aces, since you "probably weren't going to get anything good".
 However, I realized everyone at the table is in the same boat, so was curious about a way to see if the *relative* odds were in your favour, and if this could be distilled into one simple-to-reference chart.

 ## Background
 As a quick overview/refresher, Texas Hold 'Em is a version of poker where each player is dealt two cards, and five additional cards are dealt face up in the center ("the river").
-Players compete to form the best five-card poker hand they can using the seven available cards (two in their hand, plus five in the communal river).
+Players compete to form the best five-card poker hand using the seven available cards (two in their hand, plus five in the communal river).
 Ranking order of possible hand types is:

 1. **Royal Straight Flush** ("10,J,Q,K,A" all of the same suit)
 2. **Straight Flush** (any five sequential cards of the same suit)
-3. **Four of a Kind** (like it sounds, any four cards with matching face values)
+3. **Four of a Kind** (like it sounds - any four cards with matching face values)
 4. **Full House** (three cards of one matching face, plus two of another - e.g. "A,A,A,Q,Q")
 5. **Flush** (five cards of the same suit)
 6. **Straight** (any five sequential cards)
 7. **Three of a Kind** (like it sounds)
-8. **Two Pair** (two pairs of matching face value)
+8. **Two Pair** (two pairs cards with matching face values)
 9. **Pair** (two cards of matching face value)
 10. **High Card** (none of the above, simply your highest card face value)

 If two players have the same type of hand, the hand containing the highest face value wins (suits don't matter).
-For straights, aces can be either high or low at the player's discretion, but not both at once (e.g. "K,Q,A,2,3" is not a valid straight).
-For simplicity, I'm ignoring "Royal Straight Flush" from here on, since it's just a high-ranking instance of a straight flush (I think people just like to have a name for it).
+For straights, aces can be either high or low at the player's discretion, but not both at once (e.g. "K,Q,A,2,3" is *not* a valid straight).
+For simplicity, from here on I'm ignoring "Royal Straight Flush" from here on since it's just a high-ranking instance of a straight flush (I think people just like to have a name for it).

 Cards are not dealt all at once, rather in stages with opportunity ("obligation", really) for betting between each.
-First, players are dealt their two personal cards ("the pre-flop"), then three of the communal river cards are dealt ("the flop"), then one more river card ("the turn"), then the last river card ("the river").
+First, players are dealt their two personal cards ("the pre-flop"), then three of the communal river cards are revealed ("the flop"), then one more river card ("the turn"), then the last river card ("the river").
 There's a final round of betting after "the river", and then players reveal their cards and most of them lose.

 Alright, let's get to it!